TheNoeTrevino/NoeVim/README.md

 Use the jumplist, marks, or flash to jump through the file.
 Use the mouse less!

+Incredible markdown support.
+I use this for my daily journals, school notes, etc. It does everything that I need

 ## Keymappings

 Mappings are strictly mnemonic.
 This makes them easy to learn overtime, and even easier to remember.
 The only exception will be `<leader>` with right hand homerow mappings.